-- Sophomore Seminar: emphasizes professional skills, including written and oral communication specific to the field, networking, mock interviews and becoming involved within the profession at a regional or national level
+The Sophomore Seminar emphasizes professional skills, including written and oral communication, networking, mock interviews, and joining regional or national-level professional associations

-- Senior Seminar: a capstone course that provides students with an open forum to examine current events and discuss how they relate to the exercise science major
+The Senior Seminar capstone course provides an open forum through which you and your peers will examine current events and discuss how they relate to the exercise science major.

 - Demonstrate basic laboratory skills pertaining to assessments, laboratory methods, sound experimental and analytical practices, data acquisition, and reporting in the exercise sciences.